 - Erie County Natural Habitat Park located at South Park and Bailey Avenues, Buffalo NY.

-- Erie County Parks & Recreation: Bailey Peninsula Natural Habitat Park page
+- Erie County Parks & Recreation: Thomas Higgins Natural Habitat Park (Bailey Peninsula) page

-- As part of the US EPA Great Lakes Restoration Initiative, Bailey Peninsula is undergoing an extensive shoreline and habitat restoration from July, 2016 through May, 2017.
+- As part of the US EPA Great Lakes Restoration Initiative, Thomas Higgins Park went through an extensive shoreline and habitat restoration from July 2016 through May 2017.

 - creation of a seiche wetland,

 - fishing access upgrades

 Finished in October 2017, the City of Buffalo relocated the Bailey Avenue Bridge, which now intersects through Erie County’s previous site, Bailey Peninsula Natural Habitat Park.
 Since completion, Thomas Higgins Park is receiving a lot of time and dedication to restore it to its natural state.
 With the relocation, Erie County gained land on the east side of Bailey Avenue where the old bridge used to be located.